 But seriously…you don't need all those shoes.
 Look at what you're going to be doing and find something that works with everything.
 If you travel often, it's probably worth it to invest in a pair of travel shoes you can live with.

 I always look online to see what kind of amenities are offered where I'm staying.
 I want to know if there's a laundry room, what the coffee situation is, and what kind of toiletries come with the room.
 This impacts what I pack.
-I like my familiar brand of body lotion but if a hotel provides it, I can live with theirs for a few days.
+I like my familiar brand of body lotion but if a hotel provides lotion, I can make do with that for a few days.

 I'm not above calling and asking about what kind of toiletries are standard stock and what's available if you forget something.
 Most hotels offer some kind of courtesy kit if you forget your toothbrush or razor.
 It probably won't be the greatest quality but for a few days, do you really care?